 Rabbi Jessica Rosenthal

-Rabbi Rosenthal grew up in Nashville, Tennessee at congregation Ohabai Shalom.
-For her undergraduate degree, she attended New College, the honors college of Florida where she graduated with a Bachelor of Arts in Sociology.
+Rabbi Rosenthal grew up in Nashville, Tennessee.
+For her undergraduate degree, she attended New College, the honors college of Florida, where she graduated with a Bachelor of Arts in Sociology.

-In 1999, she moved to Cleveland, Ohio where she worked as an Educator for nine years at The Temple-Tifereth Israel.
-During this time, she received a Master’s Degree in Jewish Education, graduating with Distinction from Siegel College of Jewish Studies.
+In 1999, she moved to Cleveland, Ohio where she worked at Temple-Tifereth Israel as an Educator.
+During this time, she also received a master’s degree in Jewish Education, graduating with Distinction from Siegel College of Jewish Studies.
 At Siegal, she received the Aaron Intrater Award for excellence in Jewish Education.

 Wanting to further explore the connections between education, liturgy, ritual, Torah, and Jewish life, Rabbi Rosenthal entered Rabbinical School in 2008.
-She served as President of the Rabbinical Student Association, was chosen as one of eight Day School Externs to learn about and advocate for Jewish Day Schools, was selected for a Jewish Foundation Service Learning Fellowship in 2012 wherein she worked with the Jewish Federation to strengthen relationships with congregations and was nominated as a participant for the American Jewish World Service trip to Mexico in January 2010.
+She served as President of the Rabbinical Student Association, was chosen as one of eight Day School Externs to learn about and advocate for Jewish Day Schools, was selected for a Jewish Foundation Service Learning Fellowship in 2012 and was nominated as a participant for the American Jewish World Service trip to Mexico in January 2010.
 Upon Ordination, she received the Robert L. Adler Prize for excellence in contributions to the community.

-Rabbi Rosenthal, her husband Chad, and children Isaac and Solomon are excited to enter the next stage of their journey at B’nai Israel Reform Temple.
+Rabbi Rosenthal, her husband Chad, and children Isaac and Solomon are humbled and honored to be a part of B’nai Israel Reform Temple family.